diefenbach/django-lfs/docs/user/catalog/products.rst

     The percentage tax of the product.
 Note: Taxes are managed central within Shop / Taxes.

+Price Calculator
+    Determines how a products price is calculated using the products price and tax stored in the database.
+    If you leave this field blank, your pricing calculator will default to lfs.core.settings.LFS_DEFAULT_PRICING_CALCULATOR

+    LFS ships with two pricing calculator methods:

+    * Price Includes Tax
+        Your product price in the database includes tax, use this calculator if you are only shipping to one country and you don't want your displayed prices to vary when tax rates change.

+    * Price Excludes Tax
+        Your product price in the database excludes tax, use this calculator if you are shipping to multiple countries and you want your total price to vary with tax rate changes.

+    You can also add :doc:`custom pricing calculators </developer/howtos/how_to_add_product_pricing>`.

 For sale
     If this is activated the default price of the product is stroked and the for entered for sale price is displayed.